schaafsma69/JoomlaCSVImporter/README.md

 ## Purpose
 Joomla CSV Importer is a Joomla Component that helps you import CSV data.

+This project is a work in progress and not ready for use.

 ## Approach
 The approach is as follows:
 - In the administrator you create tasks and each task has an import definition file.